Macedonia Missionary Baptist Church

 Macedonia Church was listed on the National Register of Historic Places in 1978.
 Macedonia Church was awarded an Ohio Historical Marker in 2003.
 The Church was listed as one of Ohio's Most Endangered Historic Sites in 2020.
 Macedonia Free Black Settlement Cemetery was awarded an Ohio Historical Marker through a generous grant from the William G. Pomeroy Foundation in 2021.
 Macedonia Church was added to the National Park Service Underground Railroad Network to Freedom Program in 2020.
 Macedonia was featured on PBS's Finding Your Roots (John Legend Episode; Season 1 Ep.9, 2012).

 Macedonia Church was spotlighted at The Dr. Carter G. Woodson Lyceum Black History Institute at Marshall University 2020 & 2021, the Appalachian Studies Association Conference: Toward Antiracism in Appalachian Studies 2021, on Heritage Ohio's "Preservation Shorts" Webinar (2021, 31:31), and discussed during The McKinney Center's event "Useable Past: Spotlighting Successful Regional Development" (25:40).
 Macedonia was a final round competitor for The National Trust for Historic Preservation's America's 11 Most Endangered Historic Places in 2021; it was selected to re-submit a full nomination in 2022.
-The Macedonia Settlement Cemetery, along with the courageous United States Colored Troops resting in the sacred burial grounds, will be spotlighted at the Army Corps of Engineers' Black History Month event in February 2022.
+The Macedonia Settlement Cemetery, along with the courageous United States Colored Troops resting in the sacred burial grounds, was spotlighted at the Army Corps of Engineers' Black History Month event in February 2022.

 Gifts to Macedonia Missionary Baptist Church are tax-deductible.
 Donations can be made online here.
 To mail your donation, mail to the Foundation for Appalachian Ohio, 35 Public Square, Nelsonville, OH 45764.